3 Configure the Private AI Services Container

 podman cp $IMAGEID:/privateai/scripts/privateai-setup-<image version>.zip .

-For example, the following commands can be used to copy the scripts depending on the service:
+For example, the following command can be used to copy the scripts from the

 The scripts are designed to allow the container admins to quickly and easily set up a Private AI Services Container.
 Before you begin, verify that you have the following software installed and have followed the installation steps at Install the Private AI Services Container: